ckushnir/CKushnir_Website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: BA in Journalism& Mass Communications
+  - course: BA in Journalism & Mass Communications
     institution: The George Washington University
     year: 2022
   - course: High School Degree - Focus in Journalism & Broadcast